 If you’ve done dirty 6th street, west 6th, Rainey Street, then you have to go to the east side.
 Whisler’s serves craft cocktails (my personal favorite is the Tigers Tears) in a chill setting.
 Be sure to upstairs to their Mezcalería Tobalá, a traditional Oaxacan mezcal bar.

 Native Hostel is one of Austin’s hottest hang spots and it’s a rad hostel that has a bar + kitchen.

 Best shops in Austin, Texas

 46. Try on cowboy boots at Allens Boots

 There are over 3000 pairs of boots at Austin’s iconic boot shop, Allens Boots.

 1522 South Congress, Austin, TX, allensboots.com

 Skeleton bride & groom candles from Mexico?
 Check.
 Handpainted blown glass lingerie ornament from China?
 Check.
 Vintage bowls from Morocco?
 Check.
-Tesoro’s on South Congress has items from all over the world.
+Tesoro’s gift shop on South Congress has items from all over the world.

 Love to shop?
 You’ll love Domain Northside.
 Nordstrom, Interior Define, Sephora, Free People, CB2, Kiehl’s, Lush, Frye, Whole Foods, and more.